codyaverett/memento/personal/job-hunting/Lessons Learned.md

 - Start with a simpler data source, e.g. JSON RCP api
 - Use Kafka or some other type of pup-sub system that is designed to handle near real-time
 - Use JSON RCP connector to source block data directly
-- Sourcing data from the blocks directly would allow for checking data consistency and
+- Sourcing data from the blocks directly would allow for checking data consistency and a simpler time backfilling data from missing blocks
+-